markisrt4/mrtechforge.github.io/faq.md

 Just reach out through my contact page.
 Tell me what you’re dealing with, and we’ll take it from there — simple, friendly, no pressure.
 </details>

-Creative Tech + dad energy + a sprinkle of nerdiness.
-If you’ve ever wondered how Mark thinks ... (maybe you shouldn't)

 ---

+Creative tech + dad energy + a sprinkle of nerdiness.
+If you’ve ever wondered how Mark thinks... (maybe you shouldn't)

+---

+# Fun FAQs

 <div class="faq-container">

 ## **Why “TechForge”?**
 <details><summary>Click to expand</summary>
 Because good technology should be built with intention.
-Also because “Mark Build You Tech Things” didn’t test well
+Also because “Mark Build You Tech Things” didn’t test well.
 </details>

 ---

 ## **Does Mark like Microsoft Windows?**
 <details><summary>Click to expand</summary>
-Is that like asking if I like the blue-screen of death?
-Let's just say ive been hurt before.
+Is that like asking if I enjoy the blue-screen of death?
+Let’s just say I’ve been hurt before.
 By Windows.
 A LOT.
 </details>

 ---